9

 “Yeah, about that...
 Would a single, firm rejection be a good idea?”

 It was a terrifying sight.
-If she fell, she'd break her neck.
-Diode herself had assured her, "It's really not as dangerous as it looks, it's only half gravity here," but Terra couldn't help but think that depended on how she fell.
+A fall would break her neck.
+Diode had previously assured her, “This really isn't as dangerous as it looks, there's only half-gravity here.”
+Terra couldn't help but think that depended on how she fell.

 “Should I really accept the favor?”

 Terra stood up and cradled Diode's scalp in both hands.
 Diode blinked in surprise, and her toes quickly let go of the bars a moment later.
-Her entire weight, supported by her surprisingly strong skull and neck muscles, was suddenly concentrated in Terra's hands—but it was like she had entrusted herself to two cushions.
+Her entire weight, supported by her surprisingly strong skull and neck muscles, was suddenly concentrated in Terra's hands—but she did it as casually as trusting herself to a pair of cushions.

 Diode spread her arms and legs wide, keeping her frame balanced upside-down.
 She began to wobble all four of her thin, flexible limbs like a spring toy.
 However, she didn't have much practice doing that, so after several seconds she grabbed Terra's wrists and spun to land on her feet.